 See All

-A is for Archipelago: explore the many islands of Abu Dhabi
+The islands of Abu Dhabi

 What was once a modest island settlement (apparently discovered by wandering antelope) is now a bustling, cosmopolitan city.
 Abu Dhabi, the UAE capital, is a fascinating archipelago made up of over 200 islands, many of which are accessible to visitors.
-Whether you’re on a solo trip or travelling with the family, myriad discoveries await, from wildlife to watersports, mangrove forests to historical landmarks and more.
+Whether you’re on a solo trip or touring with the family, myriad discoveries await, from wildlife to watersports, mangrove forests to historical landmarks and more.

 Sir Bani Yas Island